Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes: Introduction

 \subsection{Related Works}

-We categorize the existing works based on their focus, which could be either the efficiency of the proposed algorithms, or the fundamental sample complexity of the problem.
+We categorize the existing works based on their focus, which could be either the efficiency of the proposed algorithms, or the fundamental sample complexity of the problem irrespective of its time complexity.
 In the former, the main purpose is mostly to provide a heuristic solution with promising results in practice.
 However, papers in the latter category aim to find fundamental and information-theoretic limitations for the problem.
 In the remainder of this part, we review a number of works from both categories.

-In \cite{anderson2013efficient}, Anderson et al. proved that by having $O\left(K^{22}\right)$ noiseless samples, they can estimate the true simplex via an efficient (polynomial-time) algorithm.
-The core idea behind their work is to use the 3rd moment and local search techniques from Independent Component Analysis (ICA).
-In \cite{najafi2021statistical}, it is shown that sample complexity of the MLE in noiseless case is $\tilde{O}\left(K^2/\epsilon\right)$, where $\epsilon$ is the permissible TV-distance of the output of the algorithm from the true simplex.
-They also provide an alternative heuristic, yet efficient approach as a practical surrogate to the MLE.
+\citet{anderson2013efficient} proved that by having $\Omega\left(K^{22}\right)$ noiseless samples, one can estimate the true simplex via an polynomial-time algorithm.
+The core idea is to utilize the third moment and local search techniques from Independent Component Analysis (ICA) research.
+To the best of our knowledge, finding polynomial-time algorithms with a more relaxed dependence to $K$ is still an open problem.
+Concurrently, \citet{najafi2021statistical} proved that sample complexity of the MLE in noiseless case is $\tilde{\Omega}\left(K^2/\varepsilon\right)$, where $\varepsilon$ is the permissible TV-distance of the output of the algorithm from the true simplex.
+Since MLE in this case runs in exponential time, they also provide an alternative heuristic approach as a practical surrogate to MLE, which still does not come with a rigid theoretical guarantee.